 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and storage items.
+Full and safe access was not available to the roof void area due to the awkward location of the hatch.
+Not all areas were floored and there was a thick layer of insulation throughout.